 Jinja, a town with its mix of Indian, Colonial and African architecture, markets, tree-lined streets, is a place not to be missed when visiting Uganda – Jinja, a Lonely Planet Destination.

 Murchison Falls Park: Check out the world’s most powerful waterfall on a wildlife-watching trip up the Victoria Nile.

 Murchison Falls National Park is one of Uganda’s best all-around National Parks with the historic River Nile flowing through it.

-Murchison Falls Park is home to the world’s most powerful waterfall where the earth trembles underneath your feet.
-Murchison Falls National Park is where you can see some of the largest Nile Crocodiles, numerous pods of Hippos, countless species of water birds, the endless open savannah with the endangered Rothschild Giraffes, Elephants, Antelopes, Lions, Leopards just to name a few.
+Murchison Falls Park is home to the world’s most powerful waterfall, where the earth trembles underneath your feet.
+Murchison Falls National Park is where you can see some of the largest Nile Crocodiles, numerous pods of Hippos, countless species of water birds.
+There is endless open savannah with the endangered Rothschild Giraffes, Elephants, Antelopes, Lions, Leopards, to name a few.

 If you only have a few days for a safari or many in Uganda and you want a taste of the African Wildlife – Murchison Falls is the park for you to visit – Murchison Falls National Park – a Lonely Planet Destination in Uganda.